grahamwaters/seeking-contributors/README.md

 <a href="https://github.com/grahamwaters/lorebook_generator_for_novelai"><img width="278" src="https://denvercoder1-github-readme-stats.vercel.app/api/pin/?username=grahamwaters&repo=lorebook_generator_for_novelai&theme=react&bg_color=1F222E&title_color=9ACD32&hide_border=true&icon_color=FF4500&show_icons=false" alt="lorebook_generator_for_novelai"></a>

 </div>
-4. Now all you need to do is copy that markdown-ready block and paste it under the appropriate heading in the readme and submit a pull request!
+4. Now, all you need to do is copy that markdown-ready block, paste it under the appropriate heading in the readme, and submit a pull request!

 ## Example code block to copy and paste
 ```output
 <a href="https://github.com/grahamwaters/lorebook_generator_for_novelai"><img width="278" src="https://denvercoder1-github-readme-stats.vercel.app/api/pin/?username=grahamwaters&repo=lorebook_generator_for_novelai&theme=react&bg_color=1F222E&title_color=9ACD32&hide_border=true&icon_color=FF4500&show_icons=false" alt="lorebook_generator_for_novelai"></a>
 ```

-<strong>Note: If you do not see a category for your project in the headings please create a new category with the same format as the other headings and we will add it into the list.</strong>
+<strong>Note: If you do not see a category for your project in the headings, please create a new category with the same format as the other headings, and we will add it to the list.</strong>

 ---